nikfrank/canijs/README.md

 -----

-merge the save/load actions into modules. split modules into various files merge in edits from jkb copy
+merge the save/load actions into modules. split modules into various files -> use the coreScriptElement.onload to order configs merge in edits from jkb copy

 register config actions... test configing... test configing from split files

-doc to register schemas to tables... can autofill ownership, uiding, datestamps in schema... also default overwrite option
+doc to register schemas to tables... can autofill ownership, uiding, datestamps in schema... also default overwrite option default values per schema.
+NO DEFAULT VALUES PER TABLE. this makes sense, don't worry about it any more.

 write basic schema options, examples